PS Rutz: National Soccer League

 The side entered the 2015–16 Papua New Guinea National Soccer League under new sponsorship from Huawei, thus changing their name to PS Huawei.
 The club were drawn into the Southern Conference, but had a poor season, finishing bottom of the regional pool despite an opening day 3–2 victory over former runners-up FC Port Moresby.
 The side won just one more game across the season and lost six, including conceding six to both Port Moresby and Hekari United.

 The side remained in the National Soccer League after the domestic league split and finished third in the regular season table.
 However, they eventually pulled out of the playoffs, citing 'poor management of the competition.'
 This led to the complete cancellation of the playoffs that season.

 Return to regional competition

 After dropping out of the National Soccer League and retaining their previous name PS Rutz, the team took part in the 2017 Port Moresby Premier Division, finishing outside the top five and failing to qualify for the playoffs.
 The following season, they likely finished 5th.

-In the 2019 season, they picked up their third regional championship after topping the table ahead of University Inter.
+In the 2019 season, they picked up third regional championship, after topping the table ahead of University Inter.